 Students may be selected for verification.
 This means that the U. S. Department of Education has randomly selected a student's FAFSA and the information provided on the application to be reviewed and verified by the institution.
 The Trident Financial Aid Application will request additional information to verify data that the student has reported on their FAFSA.
 If the student is selected for verification, he or she will be notified of the additional documents that will be required to complete their financial aid file.
+If an update needs to be made to the FAFSA the student will be notified via email that either the student or the institution will need to make the correction.
 Once the accuracy of the student's financial aid information is confirmed, an award letter will be released to the student.
 Changes to a student's FAFSA may result in a change of the financial aid award.
+Students will be notified via email if there is any change to their EFC or Title IV aid amounts.
 To avoid delays in processing of the financial aid file, students must ensure timely response to all requests for information.
+All verification documentation must be submitted by the end of the session in which the student was selected for verification.
+Failure to submit verification documentation in a timely manner may result in loss of aid and the student owing the tuition balance.

-Also, Trident must verify any information it has reason to believe is incorrect on any application.
-At its discretion, Trident may require a student to verify any FAFSA information and to provide any reasonable documentation in accordance with consistently applied school policies.
-In either situation Trident may, but is not required to, include any of the 2016-2017 CPS verification items not already included.
+In addition to students being selected for verification by the Department of Education, based on its obligation to verify any information it has reason to believe is incorrect on any application, or to resolve conflicting information, at its discretion, Trident may also require a student to verify any FAFSA information and to provide any reasonable documentation in accordance with consistently applied school policies.
+In either situation Trident may, but is not required to, include any of the CPS verification items not already included.